 4. Crowdfunding creates a loyal following: The people who are investing in your business through crowdsourcing believe in your product or service.
 Ask your early brand advocates to share your crowdfunding profile on their social media pages and with their family and friends to gain more visibility.

 5. Crowdfunding helps you gain exposure: It’s important to take your crowdfunding profile outside of your immediate family and friends.
 Reach out to local news media and request a blog or news story write-up about your business venture.
 A feature story or even just a Twitter mention from the media will put more eyes on your business idea.

 The Disadvantages of Crowdfunding

-Inability to give back: If you offered something back to your investors such as promotional discounts or dividends, it can get difficult to make good on your promises.
-You most likely drew funds from not-so-save investors who can be difficult to work with.
+1. Inability to give back: If you offered something back to your investors such as promotional discounts or dividends, it can get difficult to make good on your promises.
+You most likely drew funds from not-so-safe investors who can be difficult to work with.

 Crowdfunding is not for everyone.
 It’s necessary to research all of your options when looking for funding for your startup and evaluate what’s best for you.
 If you do proceed with crowdfunding for your small business, treat it as any other form of funding and have a solid business plan and the resources to deliver on your promises.